-Operating revenues decreased by \$3.9 million in fiscal year 2023 after a decrease of \$3.7 million in fiscal year 2022.
-The 2023 decrease was driven by the following factors.
+Operating revenues increased by \$1.8 million in fiscal year 2024 after a decrease of \$3.9 million in fiscal year 2023.
+The 2024 increase was driven by the following factors.

-- Net student fees declined by \$5.4 million in 2023. - Gross student fees decreased by \$3.1 million while scholarship discounts and allowances increased by \$2.3 million. - The increase in scholarship discounts and allowances stemmed in part from the adoption of a new calculation method to estimate student financial aid applied against student fees.
-This method is based on an advisory from the National Association of College and University Business Officers to improve the accuracy of the calculation. - Net revenues from auxiliary enterprises increased from \$15.5 million in 2022 to \$17.1 million in 2023. - Campus Store revenues grew by \$2.4 million.
-Beginning in Fall 2022, all undergraduate students were assessed a per-credit-hour fee for required course materials as a way to make materials more affordable and costs more predictable.
-Students maintain the option to opt out of Archie's Book Bundle based on their circumstances and preferences.
-The revenues from the program are offset by an equivalent expense in supplies and other services for the payment to Barnes & Noble College for the service. - Housing revenues remained steady at \$10.6 million, down slightly from \$10.8 million in 2022.
-Room and board discounts and allowances applied to auxiliary revenues grew from \$1.8 million in 2022 to \$2.9 million in 2023 due to the adoption of a new calculation method for scholarship discounts and allowances as described above for student fees. - Dining revenues increased slightly from \$4.4 million in 2022 to \$4.5 million in 2023. - Parking and other auxiliary revenues grew by a combined \$397,000.
+- Net student fees increased by \$1.1 million in 2024.
+Gross student fees increased by \$3.5 million while scholarship discounts and allowances increased by \$2.5 million.
+Both increases resulted from the combined impact from changes in tuition rates and enrollment. - Net revenues from auxiliary enterprises increased from \$17.1 million in 2023 to \$18 million in 2024. - Housing revenues increased to \$11.4 million, from \$10.6 million in 2023.
+Room and board discounts and allowances applied to auxiliary revenues grew from \$2.9 million in 2023 to \$4.1 million in 2024 due to an increase in overall institutional aid. - Dining revenues increased from \$4.5 million in 2023 to \$5.2 million in 2024.
+This increase is in line with enrollment and housing occupancy trends. - Parking, Campus Store, and other auxiliary revenues grew by a combined \$451,000. - Income from operating grants and contracts remained steady at \$1.7 million. - Other operating revenues declined slightly by \$116,000 during 2024.

-- Income from operating grants and contracts decreased by \$991,000.
-In particular, nongovernmental grants and contracts decreased by \$894,000 primarily due to a decrease in contract revenue from Lifelong Learning programs.
-A small decline in federal an. state operating grants and contracts accounted for the remaining decline. - Other operating revenues increased by \$861,000 during 2023.
 These revenues include sales and services by educational units, athletics and theater ticket sales, sponsorships, commissions, facilities rental, special event fees, and other miscellaneous income.
-The increase was spread across multiple categories, but revenues from athletics provided the majority of the increase.

-Non-operating revenues decreased from \$99 million in fiscal year 2022 to \$93.3 million in fiscal year 2023.
-The following elements contributed to the decline in 2023.
+Non-operating revenues increased from \$93.3 million in fiscal year 2023 to \$103.4 million in fiscal year 2024.
+The following elements contributed to the change in 2024.

-- State operating and fee replacement appropriations grew from \$63.6 million in 2022 to \$64.4 million in 2023. - Non-operating gift income, which comes almost entirely from the USI Foundation, increased to \$4.4 million in 2023, an increase of \$382,000 over the previous year.
-This increase aligns with Accelerating Impact: USI's Strategic Plan, 2021-2025, which established annual fundraising increases as one of its financial objectives. - Non-operating grants and contracts from all sources decreased by \$16.1 million in the 2023 fiscal year. - Federal grants and contracts decreased by \$15.7 million due primarily to a \$15.1 million decrease in Higher Education Emergency Award Fund (HEERF) dollars.
-A decline in federal student financial aid and other federal grants and contracts accounted for the remaining decline. - State and local grants and contracts fell by \$441,000 due mainly to a decline in state student financial aid. - Net investment income improved by \$418,000 in fiscal year 2023.
-Investment income for the year totaled \$2.3 million before expenses.
-The \$2.8 million net investment income reported on the Statement of Revenues, Expenses, and Changes in Net Position for 2023 includes a \$754,000 change in unrealized investment losses as the market value of University investments improved from June 30, 2022, to June 30, 2023.
+- State operating and fee replacement appropriations grew from \$64.4 million in 2023 to \$67 million in 2024. - Non-operating gift income, which comes almost entirely from the USI Foundation, increased to \$6 million in 2024, an increase of \$1.5 million over the previous year.
+This increase aligns with Accelerating Impact: USI's Strategic Plan, 2021-2025, which established annual fundraising increases as one of its financial objectives. - Non-operating grants and contracts from all sources increased by \$1.5 million in the 2024 fiscal year.
+The increase was primarily due to an increase in state and local grants and contract, specifically state student financial aid. - Net investment income improved by \$4.4 million in fiscal year 2024 to \$7.2 million.
+Investment income for the year totaled \$6.3 million before expenses.
+The increase is due to a rise in the market value of investments at June 30, 2024.
 See Note 2, Deposits and Investments, in Notes to Financial Statements for more information.